 So, I ventured into vegan baking again.
-Yey!
 Inspired by the season (and this lovely post on gingerandbread.com on German plum traybake aka Zwetschgendatschi), I wanted to bake something with plums – but I didn’t have enough fruit to fill an entire tray.
-I found a nice recipe for a smaller plum galette by Jacques Pépin on Food and Wine Magazine and decided to veganize it – preferably with the help of olive oil, as recommended by some of you (and by Molly Yeh, who has a mouth-watering recipe for olive-oil based plum cake).
+I found a nice recipe for a smaller plum galette by Jacques Pépin on Food and Wine Magazine and decided to try a vegan version – preferably with the help of olive oil, as recommended by some of you (and by Molly Yeh, who has a mouth-watering recipe for olive-oil based plum cake).

-Luckily, after some false starts (the first batch of dough I made had way too much oil) I found the guidance I needed with a simple and margarine-free recipe for vegan pate brisée (the base dough for Jacques Pépin’s galette) on a French blog, Veggie Biquette.
-The good thing about pate brisée is that it doesn’t contain any eggs, so all that has to be ‘replaced’ is the butter.
+Luckily, after some false starts (the first batch of dough I made had way too much oil) I found the guidance I needed with a simple and margarine-free recipe for vegan pate brisée (the base dough for Jacques Pépin’s galette).
+(Update: the original recipe is no longer available, but here is another great and simple version.)
 I have to say this worked pretty well – it’s not as crumbly as a butter-based dough would have been, but crunchy and tasty nonetheless and the following day it was even better as the juices from the fruit had seeped into the crust.
 I made a tart, not a galette since I felt the vegan dough might not be firm enough for a galette shape – but I’ll test this next time.

 Maybe it’s too soon to generalize, but I think I prefer olive oil to coconut oil as a butter substitute, unless you manage to use the coconut flavor in some constructive way I guess.
 In this case I liked the fact that the olive oil wasn’t influencing the flavor at all but let the plums (and sugar!) shine on their own.

-- 200 grams (1.5 cups) of organic all-purpose flour65 ml (2 oz) of olive oil plus a little more for greasing the tart pan
+- 65 ml of olive oil plus a little more for greasing the tart pan

 - A pinch of salt